6 Simple Ways to Bond With the New Baby in Your Life

 No matter how you connect from afar, make your visits a regular event so they become part of baby’s routine.
 The more frequent your contact, the stronger the bond between you.

 There’s no one right way to bond with baby—and perfection is not required.
-The best gift you can give baby is you.
-Your love, tenderness and care will stay with them for life.
+The best gift you can give your baby is you.
+However your journey to parenthood began, your love, time and care will stay with them for life.